pranavi-code/codegenie/README.md

-# CodeGenie-G372-PS25
+# CodeGenie
-Repo for CodeGenie PS project
+Repo for CodeGenie project

 # ✨ CodeGenie - Your AI-Powered Coding Assistant for VS Code ✨